vipulmalkoti/jenkins-job-builder/README.md

 2- The jobs become more portable onto any jenkins server 3- Once you have a lot of jobs running on you CI server, its easier to use JJB to maintain and update these jobs.

-Use "pip install jenkins-job-builder" to install JJB on your machine and create an ini file (present in the repo) generally to "/etc/jenkins_job_builder/jenkins.ini"
+You can use "apt-get/yum/dnf"to install jjb, however i suggest to use "pip install jenkins-job-builder" to install JJB on your machine and create an ini file (present in the repo) generally to "/etc/jenkins_job_builder/jenkins.ini"